clearbluejar/ghidriff/README.md

 3. Review results

- The results are posted in this [gist](https://gist.github.com/clearbluejar/f6fecbc507a9f1a92c9231e3db7ef40d).
+ The diff results are posted in this GitHub [gist](https://gist.github.com/clearbluejar/f6fecbc507a9f1a92c9231e3db7ef40d).
 The vulnerable function  `AfdNotifyRemoveIoCompletion` was identified here with a [single line change](https://gist.github.com/clearbluejar/f6fecbc507a9f1a92c9231e3db7ef40d#afdnotifyremoveiocompletion-diff).

- Want to see the diff in a side by side? https://diffpreview.github.io/?f6fecbc507a9f1a92c9231e3db7ef40d
+ Want to see the entire diff in a side by side? https://diffpreview.github.io/?f6fecbc507a9f1a92c9231e3db7ef40d or jump to the [single line change](https://diffpreview.github.io/?f6fecbc507a9f1a92c9231e3db7ef40d#d2h-703858:~:text=ProbeForWrite(*(undefined8%20*)(param_3%20%2B%200x18)%2C4%2C4)%3B)

-### Design Goals

-- Fast
-- Simple
-- Accurate
-- Find all added, deleted, and modified functions
-- Easy sharing of results
-  - capture diff results in JSON
-  - diff reports generated in markdown or html
-- Enable Social Diffing
-- Provide building block for automation